oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_variant_links.md

 #### get_relationship

-Retrieve an ID of the variant product
+Retrieve the ID of the product that is set as a variant.

 #### update_relationship

-Update the product for a specific variant.
+Replace the product for a specific variant.

 {@request:json_api}
 Example: